developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 ## Building the frontend

-For this project, we have picked the Bun as our build tool.
+For this project, we have picked [Bun] as our build tool.
 It's simple & fast
 :zap: and does the job well. :muscle:

 ```json title="frontend/package.json"